Midnighter/r-novice-analysis-viz/index.md

 - Read data into R
 - Make useful visualisations
 - Perform common data analysis tasks
+- Use Bioconductor package edgeR and gaga to analyze gene expression data
 - Learn how to find packages that simplify your work

 > ## Prerequisites